Home / Basics / Events and Notifications

 Highnote handles notification failures and retries as follows:

 If a notification fails all attempts, we will disable the webhook target.
+If you have an email address configured for your webhook, you will receive an email notifying you of the deactivation.
 You must manually reactivate it through the API or dashboard.
 If your webhook endpoint is down or if you miss any events, you can retrieve them via the API.

 You can update the name of a notification target without affecting the delivery of events using the following mutation: